The number of $4$-cycles and the cyclomatic number of a finite simple graph

-When $G$ has no vertices of degree one, equality holds if and only if $G$ is the complete bipartite graph $K_{2, d-2}$. \end{Proposition}

-\begin{proof} We proceed by induction on $d$ and $e$.
-Let $G$ be a bipartite graph such that $ c_4(G) > \binom{e-d+2}{2}. $ By Lemma \ref{2connected}, we may assume that $G$ is 2-connected.
-Let $G'$ be a subgraph of $G$ obtained by deleting an edge $e_0$ of $G$.
-Then $G'$ is connected.
+\begin{proof}[Proof of Proposition~\ref{anotherproof}] We proceed by induction on $m$.
+Let $G$ be a bipartite graph such that $ c_4(G) > \binom{m-n+2}{2} $ with minimal $m$.
+By Lemma \ref{2connected}, we may assume that $G$ has no cut vertices (and so no bridges).
+Let $G'$ be a (connected) subgraph of $G$ obtained by deleting an edge $e_0$ of $G$.
 Let $c_4(e_0)$ denote the number of 4-cycles of $G$ containing $e_0$.
-By the hypothesis of induction, we have
+By the induction hypothesis, we have

-Hence $e-d+2 \le c_4(e_0)$.
+Hence $m-n+2 \le c_4(e_0)$.
 Since all edges satisfy this condition,